T3TR15/t3tr15.github.io/README.md

 The developers of T3TR15 are not responsible for any damages, including physical and psychological, to any animate or inanimate objects as a result of a T3TR15 experience.
 # Copyright concerns
 The developers of T3TR15 do not own anything related to the registered trademark of Tetris.
 This Tetris variant was made only for educational purposes.
-# That's all there is.
+# That's all for now.
 Now head on over to https://T3TR15.github.io and enjoy!
 Please report any bugs (not including those mentioned under the "Potential errors" heading) by emailing T3TR15.github.io@gmail.com.